 Built in 1982 by still-the-owner Mike Nelson along with his sister Sally, Pomeroy’s has always been Pomeroy’s since it opened in 1983.
-“If you grew up here, this is the place,” bartender Laura says.
+“If you grew up here, this is the place,” the bartender says.
 The wood paneling makes you feel like you’re inside a dark woodshed, and you’re fine with it.
 Mingle with a mix of regulars to new people in the rapidly renovating uptown neighborhood, and order something from their full menu.
-Find four pool tables, darts, a Batman movie pinball machine, foosball, arcade games, shuffleboard, and plenty of seating.
+Find four pool tables, darts, an Indiana Jones pinball machine, foosball, arcade games, shuffleboard, and plenty of seating.

 The Womack5749 North Seventh Street